Skip to main content

 Your approved time off will be indicated at the bottom of the first page of your contract.

-1. First, any approved time off will be unpaid.
-Sick time is not able to be applied to personal or approved time off.
+1. Approved time off is unpaid.
+Sick time cannot be applied to personal or approved time off.

-How do I log my approved time off into Trusted App
+How do I log my approved time off into Trusted mobile app?

 How do I cancel approved time off?

-If you plan to work during your previously approved time off, let your Care Team know as soon as possible so that we can remove these days from your contract.
-If you work during any approved time off without removing these dates from your contract, Trusted will be unable to pay you for this time, so be sure to reach out as soon as you know you will be available to work.
+Planning to work during previously approved time off?
+Let your Care Team know as soon as possible so we can remove those days from your contract.
+If you work during approved time off without updating your contract, Trusted won’t be able to pay you for that time.
+Be sure to reach out as soon as your availability changes!

 In order to be paid for the time you work during your approved time off, we'll need a 72-hour notice and either: